[REVEALED] Grocery Foods That Start With E

 Overview: Endive, with its crisp and slightly bitter leaves, is a leafy green that adds a refreshing element to salads.
 It comes in two main varieties: curly endive and Belgian endive.
 The leaves can be used as vessels for appetizers or filled with various ingredients for a visually appealing dish.

-See also Cheeses That Start With R
+See also Italian Foods That Start With D

 Usage Tips: Pair endive with sweet and tangy dressings to balance its bitterness in salads.
 Grilling or roasting can also mellow the flavor.